KodoPengin/GameIndustry-hosts-Template/README.md

 Safety does not automatically mean safety in the way we as end users imagine it.
 Especially since manufacturers and publisher who promise us security often work to their own advantage.

 ### Notice to Valve Corporation's GDS connections - Oct.
 2021
 This service is definitely superfluous.
 Entries can be ignored and can be deleted by "Search and Replace" functions.
-400 products are affected.
+299 products (updated Dez.2022) are affected.

 ## ❗ Hints:
 Careful with using entries.
 Some may be strict and many services may not work